 Third, pinpointing and utilizing keywords in your content is an easy way to get picked up by Google.
-Keywords are the cornerstone of SEO.
+Keywords are the cornerstone of ecommerce SEO.
 By using more keywords, you improve your chances of getting picked up by Google.
 Thus, it is critical to identify a handful of useful keywords.

 Furthermore, using keywords makes the lexis of your content more subject-specific and your content more readable and relatable.